Mental Health Facilities Butler County, PA

 Mhy Family Services

-Mhy Family Services is one of mental health facilities in Butler County, Pennsylvania, located at 521 Route 228, 16046 zip code.
+Mhy Family Services is a mental health center in Butler County, Pennsylvania, located at 521 Route 228, 16046 zip code.
 Mhy Family Services provides residential treatment.
-Mhy Family Services provides trauma therapy, activity therapy and cognitive behavioral therapy to children / adolescents.
-Additional services provided at Mhy Family Services include case management, family psychoeducation and education services.
+Mhy Family Services offers behavior modification, cognitive behavioral therapy and group therapy to children / adolescents.
+More services available at Mhy Family Services include family psychoeducation, suicide prevention services and case management.

 Learn More